FlowFuse/website/src/changelog/2024/08/enterprise-license-update.md

 platform would continue to run with the same capabilities as when the license was valid.

-If you are currently running with older version and an expired license please contact the Sales team to discuss renewing your license before upgrading.
+If you are currently running with older version with  an expired license please contact the Sales team to discuss renewing your license before upgrading.
 You can check your current license on the Admin Settings -> Overview page.